L'Auberge du Pont des Pierres

 What should I order at L'Auberge du Pont des Pierres?

 Specific dishes are not documented in available venue data.
-The classification is modern cuisine, and the Bib Gourmand signals that the kitchen's core offer is coherent enough to satisfy Michelin's value criteria.
+The classification is modern cuisine, the Bib Gourmand signals that the kitchen's core offer is coherent enough to satisfy Michelin's value criteria.
 Ask the team on arrival what is running that day — at this format and price point, the à la carte is typically short and market-driven.

 What should a first-timer know about L'Auberge du Pont des Pierres?